 Will the vaccine be given in different dosages to young children?

 The current dosage for kids between the ages of 12-17 is the same as the dosage given to adults.
-As clinical trials are underway for kids under the age of 12, it may be possible that a different dosage for children is recommended based on complete research from Pfizer, Moderna or Johnson & Johnson.
+As clinical trials are underway for kids under the age of 12, it may be possible that a different dosage for children is recommended based on complete research from Pfizer and Moderna.
 However, we will have to wait and see what the data shows from the clinical trials.

 Can a child who recently got other vaccinations get the COVID vaccine?

 The CDC previously recommended that COVID-19 vaccines be administered alone, with a minimum interval of 14 days before or after administering any other vaccines.
 This was out of an abundance of caution and not due to any known safety or immunogenicity concerns.
 However, substantial data has now been collected regarding the safety of COVID-19 vaccines, and the CDC states that COVID-19 vaccines may now be administered without regard to timing.
 This includes simultaneous administration of COVID-19 vaccines and other vaccines on the same day, as well as coadministration within 14 days.